-For cross country skiing, Pontresina is one of the best destinations in Switzerland.
-The Upper Engadin Valley is crisscrossed by 220 kilometres of ski-ing tracks including the famed Engadine Ski Marathon route.
+For cross-country skiing, Pontresina is one of the best destinations in Switzerland.
+The Upper Engadin Valley is crisscrossed by 220 kilometers of ski-ing tracks including the famed Engadine Ski Marathon route.
 There’s the added attraction of the Cuntschett Trail which is illuminated for night ski-ing between 17:00 and 21:00 each day.

 Take a Hike